-Roger Simon is the chief political columnist of politico.com, an award-winning journalist and a New York Times best-selling author.
+Roger Simon is the chief political columnist at Politico, an award-winning journalist and a New York Times best-selling author.

-He has won more than three dozen first-place awards and is the only person to win twice the American Society of Newspaper Editors Distinguished Writing Award for commentary.
+He has won more than three dozen first-place awards and has twice won the American Society of News Editors' Distinguished Writing Award for Commentary.
 He has also been a runner-up for the award.

 The Associated Press has called his work "sensitive, relevant and written with understated elegance."

-Simon's column, syndicated for 25 years, is distributed by Creators Syndicate to newspapers throughout the world.
+Simon's column, syndicated for more than 25 years, is distributed by Creators Syndicate to newspapers and other media throughout the world.

-Based in Washington, D.C., Simon contributes articles to national magazines ranging from The New Republic to the New York Times Book Review and speaks nationally.
-His work has also appeared in Slate, The Washington Post and the Washington Monthly.
+Based in Washington, D.C., Simon contributes articles to national magazines ranging from The New York Times Book Review to the Washingtonian to Slate.

-In 1998, he became the White House correspondent of the Chicago Tribune and covered the Monica Lewinsky scandal.
+In 1998, Simon became the White House correspondent of the Chicago Tribune and covered the Monica Lewinsky scandal.

-In 1999, he joined U.S. News & World Report as chief political correspondent and then political editor.
+In 1999, he joined U.S. News & World Report as chief political correspondent and chief national correspondent, later becoming political editor.

-Simon is a three-time winner of the American Bar Association's Silver Gavel Award, a three-time winner of the Peter Lisagor Award from the Chicago Headline Club, an eight-time recipient of the Page One Award from the Chicago Newspaper Guild and also was the first non-black journalist to win a national writing award from the National Association of Black Journalists.
+Simon is a three-time winner of the American Bar Association's Silver Gavel Award, a three-time winner of the Peter Lisagor Award from the Chicago Headline Club, an eight-time recipient of the Page One Award from the Chicago Newspaper Guild and also the recipient of a national writing award from the National Association of Black Journalists.

 Simon has also won five United Press International Awards and four Associated Press Awards.
-He has won three Washington-Baltimore Newspaper Guild Awards, a Maryland-Delaware-District of Columbia Press Association Award and is a three-time winner of the Society of Professional Journalists, Maryland Professional Chapter Award.
+He has won three Washington-Baltimore Newspaper Guild Awards and a Maryland-Delaware-District of Columbia Press Association Award, and he is a three-time winner of the Society of Professional Journalists' Maryland chapter's award.

 He is a two-time winner of the Washington Monthly Journalism Award for political reporting.